 I get it.
 You’ve been together half a decade, and you definitely don’t need a second toaster oven.
 So you’re trying to find a nice way to tell your guests that cash would be preferred.
 Well, my first bit of advice is this: your guests will get you gifts, whether you like it or not.
 (I’m sorry, I wish I could change this reality.)
 So if you choose to opt out of a registry, just go into it knowing that a handful of people are going to take that as a cue to get you whatever the hell they want, and your lovely cousin is definitely going to gift you a giant oven-safe seashell bowl.
-(I know, because a friend just got this exact dish.)
+(I know, because a friend got this exact dish for her wedding.
+I think they made brownies in it once.)
 So consider yourself warned.
 But there’s a way to wordsmith your way into having your cake and eating it too.
 Here’s how:

 DO: We are so happy that you’ll be able to join us for our wedding.
 As many of you know, we live in a small New York City apartment (with only one closet), and it is already filled with all the things we could ever need to make it a home.
 While the presence of your company is the only gift we could ever ask for, an alternative registry has been set up here for those who have expressed an interest in offering a gift to mark the occasion.

 Pro-tip: Sometimes the best thing to say is nothing at all.
 Squarespace makes it easy to integrate a registry page into your wedding website, with the option to include a customized cash registry, if you want.
 So simply set up a small registry (emphasis on small), link to it from your registry page, and once the physical items run out, most of your loved ones will take the hint and give you what you really want: cash.
 Or nothing.
 (Or a little of each.)